 - 1. The final grade will be calculated at the end of the semester.
-In order to receive a passing grade, students should have met the minimum of 76% on the combination of exams/tests and quizzes for each course first before determining the final grade. - 2.
+To receive a passing grade in any nursing course, students should have met the minimum of 76% on the combination of exams/tests and quizzes for each course first before determining the final grade. - 2.
 The final course grade must also meet a minimum of 76% (C) or greater to remain in the program and be eligible for progression. - 3.
-Final course grade will be rounded to the nearest whole number. - 4.
+A student who earns below 76% in their didactic portion of the course will receive an "unsatisfactory" for the clinical portion of the course. - 4.
+Final course grade will be rounded to the nearest whole number. - 5.
 A final grade in any nursing course of less than 76% (C) is considered a failure in the course.
-Failure in two or more nursing courses will result in dismissal from the program without the opportunity for reinstatement.
+Failure in two or more nursing courses will result in dismissal from the program without reinstatement.